yduf/yduf.github.io/_posts/2021-10-07-web-development.md

 Reuse somebody else's CSS + **Javascript** for component

+## Note
+- responsive application - jargon that tell that the page resize itself properly whatever the size of the display is.

 ## see also:
 - [CSS specificity calculator](https://specificity.keegan.st)
 - [Can I use \<feature\> ?](https://caniuse.com/#) - provides up-to-date browser support tables for support of front-end web technologies on desktop and mobile web browsers.